binalyze/air-mcp/README.md

 - **Uninstall Assets** - Uninstall specific assets based on filters without purging data.
 - **Purge and Uninstall Assets** - Purge data and uninstall specific assets based on filters.
 - **Add Tags to Assets** - Add tags to specific assets based on filters.
+- **Remove Tags from Assets** - Remove tags from specific assets based on filters.

 ## Overview